rclone/rclone/docs/content/faq.md

 ### The total size reported in the stats for a sync is wrong and keeps changing

 It is likely you have more than 10,000 files that need to be synced.
-By default rclone only gets 10,000 files ahead in a sync so as not to use up too much memory.
+By default, rclone only gets 10,000 files ahead in a sync so as not to use up too much memory.
 You can change this default with the [--max-backlog](/docs/#max-backlog-n) flag.